APB97/MusicRenameWithMetadata/README.md

 ### WPF App

 You can use the WPF version, which has Directory, Property and SkipFile selection.

+__Note:__ Directory selection needs a non-empty directory because of unavailability of FolderOpenDialog.

 It shows output from changes to settings but currently does not show any output from renaming files.

 It also allows users to save current settings to `.json` file to load them later.